 Puckish humor, visual delights

-Though Estep produced only 29 issues of The Packard, they set the tone for the 81 which followed.
-We cannot overestimate their beauty, Bradley wrote, nor “the priceless record they contain of the young company’s aspirations and philosophy.
+Though Estep produced only twenty-nine issues of The Packard, they set the tone for the eighty-one which followed.
+We cannot overestimate their beauty, Bradley wrote, nor “the priceless record they contain of the young company’s aspirations and philosophy….

 “Detailed reports covered technical developments and construction of everything from bodies to steering wheels.
 The Packard recorded daring cross country trips, dealer news, essays on the efficacy of square dealing, advice to owners.”